bisson2000/train-maniacs/README.md

 If you find an issue or think of an improvement, open an issue at [https://github.com/bisson2000/train-maniacs/issues](https://github.com/bisson2000/train-maniacs/issues).
 This modpack is in constant improvement.
 Any help is greatly appreciated!

+## Dev notes:

+### What is exported in the Client
+What is exported?
+- config
+- defaultconfigs
+- kubejs
+- All mods
+- resourcepacks

+### What is exported in the Server
+What is exported?
+- config
+- defaultconfigs
+- kubejs
+- mods
+- resourcepacks
+- Readme.md
+- installforge.bat
+- installforge.sh
+- user_jvm_args.txt

+### What to do before updating the modpack?
+- Change the modpack version
+- Increment the version in config/bcc-common.toml